Robert Stalick – Chief Executive Officer

 Lynne Halbrooks – Chief Compliance Officer

-Daniela Walrath – Senior Vice President of Human Resources
+Daniela Walrath – Senior Vice President, Human Resources

-Beth Jannery – Senior Vice President of Marketing & Communications
+Beth Jannery – Senior Vice President, Marketing & Communications

 Chief Executive Officer

 As Caliburn’s Chief Executive Officer and Acting President of Engineering & Technology, Robert “Bob” Stalick oversees the company’s global business strategy and direction, leading a team of more than 7,000 employees who empower our government and commercial clients to excel.
 He is also responsible for leading efforts to grow the firm’s cybersecurity and information technology offerings.
 He joined the Caliburn team from Owl Cyber Defense, where he continues to serve as Chief Executive Officer.
 Mr. Stalick brings more than 30 years of experience leading technology firms, including expertise in bringing technology products to market, from design to launch to direct sales activity.
 He previously served as CEO of Tresys Technology until its merger with Owl in 2019.
 Prior to that, Mr. Stalick was Chairman and CEO of Internosis, a Northern Virginia-based professional service and consulting firm, which he led from initial creation through a private equity-backed management buyout through a doubling in size, until it was acquired by EMC in 2006.
 He also worked for 20 years in government systems integration, including six years’ operating the U.S. Department of State’s Computer Security Laboratory.
 Mr. Stalick holds a B.A. in Economics from Yale University.